JamesHooMY/Restaurant_Forum/README.md

           nodemon app.js

 3. Start exploring >>> [Restaurant Forum](http://localhost:3000/) <<< on your browser.

+# API Document
+* If you want to develop with Postman, please find the detail from the [API document](https://documenter.getpostman.com/view/20690974/UzBsJ4Xy).

 ***
 ## Seed user accounts for testing service